 Selling Motor Vehicles in Indonesia

-One can either choose to set up a new motor vehicle dealership or a used motor vehicle dealership business in Indonesia.
-Due to the large population in Indonesia, a business owner can sell various types of motor vehicles in Indonesia in order to make a profit.
-Motor vehicles which are often sold in Indonesia include premium vehicles from leading manufacturers, vehicles to be used for the transportation of tourists, and vehicles for personal use.
+Due to the large population in Indonesia, a business owner can sell various types of motor vehicles in Indonesia to make a profit.
+Motor vehicles sold in Indonesia include premium vehicles, tourist vehicles, and vehicles for personal use.

 Regulations Related to Indonesian Automotive Businesses